effjy/multi-ciphers/README.md

 [![license](https://img.shields.io/badge/license-public%20domain-green.svg)](#license)

-A small, **dependency-free** command-line tool for authenticated file encryption in C. It offers three independent ciphers and uses **Argon2id** for password-based key derivation.
+A small, **dependency-free** command-line tool for authenticated file encryption in C. It offers four independent ciphers and uses **Argon2id** for password-based key derivation.
 There is nothing to install beyond a C compiler and the C standard library — every cryptographic primitive is bundled in `src/`.